Iceland: 6-Day Holiday Package Summer Around Iceland by Minibus

 The entire region is sparsely populated, but the small communities that exist there live in quaint fishing communities, each with their own idiosyncrasies.
 Your guide will introduce you to small-town life out in the countryside before heading to the central ‘hub’ of the East, Egilsstaðir.
 As well as being the largest town in the Eastfjords, it is also close to the largest forest in Iceland, Hallormsstaðaskógar, and Lake Lagafljót, where a legendary water monster is said to reside.

-Your next destination is the varied and dynamic Lake Mývatn area, named after the lake (‘Midge Lake’).
+Your next destination is the varied and dynamic Mývatn area, named after the lake (‘Midge Lake’).
 This area is known for its energetic geothermal activity, and you will get to see this first hand at the Námskarð area, where these forces rise to the surface through steaming mud puddles and fumaroles, and you will have the time to admire the geothermal power of the surrounding area, and enjoy magnificent views.

 You will then head to the ‘Capital of the North,’ Akureyri.
 Before you cross the mountain pass to get there, however, you will make a quick stop at the waterfall, Goðafoss.
 This is a historically famous site in which the old idols of the pagan religion were cast into the water as an act of fealty towards the Christian faith.

-Please note:
+Please note

 It can happen, in the case of extreme weather, that an activity is cancelled.
 If your chosen activity is cancelled, we will assist you with rearranging or booking other activities when possible, and any potential price difference will be refunded to you.

 Please note that only pick up and drop-off from designated pick up locations in the greater capital area is available, not from Keflavík International Airport.
 Therefore, we do not recommend attempting to start this tour on your arrival day in Iceland.
-We recommend to book one hotel night in Reykjavik before, and one after, the tour.

 Arrival time back to Reykjavík at the end of your tour can vary depending on weather and traffic.

 It is highly recommended that you do not book your flight home the same night as bad weather or delays could affect your journey.
 Please be sure to arrange accommodation for this evening and an airport transfer the next day to take you to Keflavík International Airport for your departure.

 Good to know